310mc/https-310mc.github.io-tl/source/_posts/feature_scout/bodybuilding_bros.md

 {% bubble Jun v2 %}
 Hmm, well… Back when I lived with Ohii-san in the Reimei dorms, I mostly waved it off, really.

-But after moving to Starmony Dorm, my roomie's never really complained… So now I actually *do* try to be considerate and make sure to shower and all?
+But after moving to Seisoukan Dorm, my roomie's never really complained… So now I actually *do* try to be considerate and make sure to shower and all?
 {% endbubble %}

 {% bubble Tetora v2 %}